Take a Knee: Pursuing Racial and Social Justice in Sports

 As a wife, mother of four, Olympian and business owner, Dominique Dawes has transcended the world of sports, politics, entertainment and culture.

-She participated in the Women’s March in Washington, D.C., in January 2017, and opened a Mellow Mushroom pizza restaurant in Roanoke, Va., with former LA Sparks teammate Alana Beard in November 2016.
+• After retiring from the league, Marissa opened a Mellow Mushroom pizza restaurant in Roanoke, Va., with former LA Sparks teammate Alana Beard

 Tonia Walker is the Senior Associate Commissioner for Strategic Communications & External Operations/Primary Liaison for SWA, Walker was named the 2022 Nike NAIA Division II Administrator of the Year by Women Leaders in College Sports (formerly NACWAA) and she was named the 2016 NCAA Division II Administrator of the Year.
 In 2008, Walker was the NACWAA recipient of the Nell Jackson Award, which is bestowed to an athletic administrator who exemplifies the qualities of Dr. Nell Jackson.
 Walker is also a 2004 graduate of the NACWAA/HERS Institute and 2005 NACWAA Executive Institute, serving to enhance opportunities for women to move into positions as athletics directors or conference commissioners.
 Walker is a 2017 graduate of Leadership Winston-Salem and is committed to community engagement and leadership.